My current PT (or OT, or SLP) recommended hippotherapy, what exactly does that mean?

 Click Here to see a free webinar presentation on Terminology and its effects on research and reimbursement that was presented at the HETI 2018 Congress in Dublin Ireland.

 Where do I find educational courses that would allow me to start integrating hippotherapy into my clinical practice?

-As a basic foundation, AHA, Inc. Best Practice Guidelines recommend taking both Level I and Level II Treatment Principles courses.
+As a basic foundation, AHA, Inc. Best Practice Guidelines recommend taking both Part I and Part II Treatment Principles courses.

 Level I Treatment Principles is a four-day course designed for therapists interested in learning to incorporate hippotherapy into their plan of care (OT, PT, SLP, COTA, PTA, and SLPA).
 Online/ Lecture/Practicum format including hands-on learning with horses.
 Pre-requisite: AHA, Inc. online “Intro to Equine Skills., “Click Here to sign-up for this course now.

-Can I get CEU’s if I attend your Level I and Level II courses?
+Can I get CEU’s if I attend your Part I and Part II courses?

 Because PT, OT and SLP CEU’s are all approved independently please refer to the specifics by specialty.
 AHA, Inc. courses are not currently approved for CEU’s at a national level.